- What is cancer?

 Head and neck cancer

-Head and neck cancer refers to laryngeal, lip and tongue cancers.
 Head and neck cancers occur inside the sinuses, nose, mouth and salivary glands down through the throat.
-Although the cancers are different, they are treated similarly, so are considered as a group.
+Although these cancers are different, they are treated similarly, so are considered as a group.

 No routine screening tests are used.
 White plaques or patches in the mouth (leukoplakia) may precede the development of the cancer.